Baja Shrimp Tacos with Sweet Corn Salsa

 Instructions for Shrimp Tacos

-In a medium size saute pan on medium heat add 4 tbs. butter.
+In a medium size saute pan on medium heat add butter.
 Melt butter for one minute.

-- Add 2 lbs. peeled and deveined Gulf shrimp.
-Saute
+Add peeled and deveined Gulf shrimp.
+Saute for two minutes

-- After two minutes add 1/2 cup cilantro, 3 tbs. salt, 4 crushed garlic cloves, and 2 tbs.
-Grapeseed oil.
+After two minutes add cilantro, salt, crushed garlic cloves, and grape seed oil.

 Saute for three minutes.